awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Js.03.md

    </html>
    ```

-1. Open the `MoviesItemOps06.html` file on your browser\.
+1. Open the `MoviesItemOps06.html` file in your browser\.

 1. Choose **Conditional Delete**\.